mwarning/KadNode/misc/manpage.md

 Own certificates authorities can be created and used, of course.

+Note: --announce is optional in many cases as domains from certificate and key files are announced automatically.

 ### Via BOB

 First create an elliptic curve secret key file: